-The Group has securitised €742 million (2022: €891 million) of its trade receivables.
-The securitised receivables have not been derecognised as the Group remains exposed to certain related credit risk.
+$The Group \ has securitised \ \in \ 742\ million\ (2022: \ \in \ 891\ million)\ of its\ trade\ receivables.$ The securitised receivables have not been derecognised as the Group labels of the securitised receivables have not been derecognised as the Group labels.
+The securitised receivables have not been derecognised as the Group labels of the securitised receivables have not been derecognised as the Group labels. remains exposed to certain related credit risk.
 As a result, both the underlying trade receivables and the associated borrowings are shown in the Consolidated Balance Sheet.